New Start-Up/Existing Business Loans With Centrelink benefits

 Can I use a credit card to fund my business while on Centrelink payments?

 You can fund your business using a credit card while on Centrelink Benefits in Australia.
-This one is the best option to access funds for your business, but often, they offer high interest rates, and if you fail to repay them, it can impact your credit score.
+This option is the best for accessing funds for your business, but it often comes with high interest rates, and failing to repay them can negatively impact your credit score.

 What are the eligibility criteria for a Centrelink existing and a new start-up business loan?

 Eligibility requirements vary from lender to lender.
-For example, new and existing start-up businesses may have different eligibility requirements, but here, we discuss general criteria for Centrelink payments.
+For example, new and existing start-up businesses may have different eligibility requirements; however, we will discuss the general criteria for Centrelink payments here.

 • Your age must be more than 18 years old.